joshbalfour/node-cognitive-services/README.md

  To use this SDK in your project, open a terminal and go to your project directory and go `npm init`, then `npm install cognitive-services --save`.

 Then make a JS file in your project directory and add `const cognitiveServices = require('cognitive-services');` to the top of it.
 You're now ready to use the code samples below.

+## Contributing

+1. Download the source code and run `npm install`.
+1. Update the file `tests/config.js` with your own API keys.
+1. Run `gulp test`.

 ## Reference